JoseBarbero/CamPype/README.md

 ## How to uninstall Wombat (Linux)

-1. Make sure you are not inside Wombat conda environment
+1. Make sure you are not in Wombat conda environment
     ```bash
     $ conda deactivate
     ```
-1. Every file into Wombat folder will be deleted.
+1. Every file in Wombat folder will be deleted.
 Make sure you don't have anything important in this directory.

 1. Run ./uninstallwombat
     ```bash